 - 9 months as a Supervisor assistant, shadowing the role as a Supervisor

-Once training plan is completed, you will be expected to run a zone with approximately 30 staff:
+- Once training plan is completed, you will be expected to run a zone with approximately x30 staff

-- Getting involved in Disciplinary & Grievance procedures, including challenging conversations
+- Get involved in Disciplinary & Grievance procedures, including challenging conversations

-- Ensuring Zone & Department targets are met
+- Ensure Zone & Department targets are met

 - Development and co-ordination of improvement activities, and management of cross functional teams and activities to meet the shops quality targets